huwcbjones/COMP1206/Assignment_2/README.txt

 		        javac -cp "src/main/java:lib/*" -d {$OUTPUT_DIR} src/main/java/*.java

 		COPY DEPENDENCIES:
 			The contents of "src/main/resources/" needs to be copied to {$OUTPUT_DIR}/.
-This copies the config files, image resources, log4j2 config file file (log4j2.xml) and keystore to the output path.
+This copies the config files, image resources, log4j2 config file (log4j2.xml) and keystore to the output path.

 		TO RUN:
 		    Where {$CLASSNAME} is one of the following: